pandoc-jp/pandoc-doc-ja/users-guide.rst

    Smith says blah [-@smith04].

-You can also write an in-text citation, as follows:
+You can also write an author-in-text citation, by omitting the square
+brackets:

 ::